-Wireless data usage has doubled every year since the introduction smart phone driving changes in the wireless standards (3GPP, CPRI) and network architecture- both mobile network and mobile backhaul.
+Wireless data usage has doubled every year since the introduction of the smart phone.
+This usage has driven changes in wireless standards (such as 3GPP and CPRI) and network architectures (both mobile network and mobile backhaul).

-Today LTE-Advanced features such as carrier aggregation, CoMP and eICIC are being incorporated in LTE networks to boost data capacity and concepts like Centralized RAN (C-RAN) and 5G are being researched to boost peak download to the Gbps range.
+Today's operators are incorporating LTE-Advanced features, such as carrier aggregation, CoMP, and eICIC, in LTE networks to boost data capacity.
+They are also researching techniques such as Centralized RAN (C-RAN) and 5G to boost peak download to the Gbps range.

-These dynamic requirements have driven wireless infrastructure operators to embrace the flexibility and future proofing offered by FPGA technology.
-Altera provides a complete portfolio of high-performance, mid-range, and low-cost FPGAs delivering the processing bandwidth and flexibility for wireless including a complete ecosystem with intellectual property (IP), advanced signal processing techniques and reference designs.
+Because of these dynamic requirements, wireless infrastructure operators are embracing the flexibility and future proofing offered by FPGA technology.
+Intel provides a complete portfolio of high-performance, mid-range, and low-cost FPGAs.
+These devices deliver the processing bandwidth and flexibility wireless applications require, including a complete ecosystem of intellectual property (IP), advanced signal processing techniques, and reference designs.

 Learn more about Intel's wireless solution and the advent of 5G in the following video.